mobillium/Android-Guidelines/architecture.md

 <details>
 The domain layer is the most inner part of our Architecture.

-- Contains Entities and Repository Interfaces.
+- Contains the Repository Interfaces.
+- Contains business logics.
+- Contains the Mappers.
 - Has no dependencies with the other layers.
-- Contains business logics.
+- Stores the data classes that represent backend responses.

 ```text
 ├── ExampleRoot
   ├── Child1